enkidevs/curriculum/linux/networking-and-security/firewall-configuration-maintenance/intro-to-iptables.md

   - netfilter

-notes: ''

 ---

+#  Intro to `iptables`

+---
 ## Content

-*iptables* is the firewall solution that ships with the Linux kernel.
+* iptables* is the firewall solution that ships with the Linux kernel.
 It works by checking each packet that comes through against a set of rules to decide what to do.

 You can *match* the protocol type, source or destination address or port, the interface and its relation with previous packets, etc.